Benefits for Students in Scotland Handbook

 Skills Development Scotland

-Skills Development Scotland can provide funding information on learning, and can be used by both learners and intermediaries/frontline advisers.
+Skills Development Scotland's 'my world of work' webpages can provide funding information on learning, and can be used by both learners and intermediaries/frontline advisers.

 Freephone helpline: 0800 999 2568 (Mon, Wed, Thurs, 2–4pm; Tues, Fri 10am–12pm)